-The following excerpt is from “A Century of Christianity on the Dakota Prairies” written by Fr.
-Albert Binder in 1970.
+The following excerpt is the beginning of “A Century of Christianity on the Dakota Prairies”, a booklet written by Fr.
+Albert Binder for the Centenary of St. Benedict Parish in 1970.

 What event marks the beginning of a parish?
 Is it the arrival of the first Catholic settler?
 Is it the day Mass is celebrated for the first time in the community?
 Or does the erection of the first church spell the beginning, or the date when Mass came to be celebrated according to a regular schedule?